hphelion/documentation/commercial/GA1/commerical.services-identity-integrate-ldap.md

 	        }
 	    }

-	The set of CA Root Certificates set mentioned above should contain root certificates for all LDAP servers, for which certificate validation set to "demand" or "allow".
+	The set of CA Root Certificates set mentioned above should contain root certificates for all LDAP servers, for which certificate validation set to `demand` or `allow`.

 3. Change `overcloud-env.json` file access permissions to `0600`: